Immunotherapy

 What are immunotherapy drugs?

-Immunotherapy drugs help the body’s immune system attack cancer cells.
-They are used to treat many cancers including melanoma, lung cancer, bladder cancer and kidney cancer.
+Immunotherapy drugs help your body’s immune system attack cancer cells.
+There are many types of immunotherapy drugs.

-Some immunotherapy drugs are helpful in treating certain breast cancers.
+Certain immunotherapy drugs are helpful in treating some breast cancers.

 Learn about immunotherapy and metastatic breast cancer treatment.